britram/taps-transports/draft-ietf-taps-transports.md

 - address family multiplexing: sub-flows can be started over IPv4 or IPv6 for the same session.
 - resilience to network failure and/or handover.

-[AUTHOR'S NOTE: it is unclear whether MPTCP has to provide data bundling.]

 ## Stream Control Transmission Protocol (SCTP)